opennode/waldur-core/docs/developer/how-to-write-tests.rst

 - **/tests/unittests/test_file_name.py** - file for test of classes and methods from application file "file_name".
 Examples: test_models.py, test_handlers.py.

+- **/tests/unittests/test_file_name.py:MyClassOrFuncTest** - class for test that is related to particular class or function from file.
+Examples: ProjectTest, ValidateServiceTypeTest.

 Tips for writing tests
 ----------------------